If a Three Year Old Can Understand Cooperation…

 While cooperation and collaboration are good places to begin working together, they typically result in change that reforms — not necessarily the transformative change that is the result of collective impact.

-We also need to think more about a fourth kind of working together that is best described as community impact.
+We also need to think more about a fourth kind of working together that is best described as community transformation.
 That happens when an entire community comes together to address their community from a holistic or systems perspective examining both assets and challenges and considering both economic development and quality of life.